warmana/cloudant-docs-fork/source/includes/api/_cqsearch.md

 The most obvious difference in the results you get when using FTI is the inclusion of a large `bookmark` field.
 The reason is that text indexes are different to view-based indexes.
 For more flexibility when working with the results obtained from an FTI query, you can supply the `bookmark` value as part of the request body.
 Using the `bookmark` enables you to specify which page of results you require.

-<aside class="warning">The actual `bookmark` value is very long, so the examples here are truncated for reasons of clarity.</aside>
+<aside class="notice" role="complementary" aria-label="bookmarklong">The actual `bookmark` value is very long, so the examples here are truncated for reasons of clarity.</aside>

 <div></div>